edmondwong6279/portfolio/README.md

 # Ed Wong Portfolio

 Main starting page that presents my portfolio:
+- Home: Intro, contact details and CV
 - About:
     - Brief description of self and experience
-    - CV as a PDF linked
     - Hobbies and interests
-- Personal Projects
+- Skill breakdown
-- Work Projects
+- Projects (both personal and work)
-- Contact details

 ## TO DO:
 1. Flesh out skills page with information and hover tooltips
-2. Add dark mode
+2. Fix layout issue when clicking page link while on that page
 3. Add filter on projects page
 4. Fix expanding shapes coordinate on mouse touch for high res displays
-5. add poster attrribute for ios videos (check we need this)